Tamarack Resort: New Owner

 Tamarack Resort in Tamarack, Idaho has a new owner, with a deal set to close on November 30, 2018.
 The new ownership group hopes to get back to developing the resort after several years of stasis, with final build out of the long-stalled Village Plaza by 2019.
 Newly-formed company Tamarack Resort Holdings is owned by Imperium Blue, a joint venture between MMG Equity Partners, The Imperium Companies, and Blue River Family Offices.
 Imperium Blue currently or formerly owns or operates commercial property at a number of well-known resorts, including Whistler Blackcomb in British Columbia, Mammoth in California, Copper in Colorado, Snowshoe Mountain Resort in West Virginia, and Stratton Mountain Resort in Vermont.

 The new owners plan to reinstall the popular Wildwood Express ski lift that was repossessed by Bank of America in 2012.
 President Jon Reveal said the Wildwood Express ski lift is a priority for them as they work on finishing the partially completed resort.
 They also have plans to finish the Village Plaza, which has remained partially completed and empty for 12 years.
 They are targeting completing the majority of work for the 2019–2020 ski season.

 Their purchase did not include the golf course, which does not currently have known development plans.

 In October 2021, MMG Equity Partners took full ownership of Tamarack Resort from Imperium Companies and Blue River Family Offices.
 This announcement removes Imperium and Blue River from ownership, leaving a sole owner.
 The owners also expect to acquire the remaining portions of the Osprey Meadows golf course.

 2019–2020 season

 The Wildwood Express ski lift was reinstalled as planned for the 2019–2020 season.
 It is a high speed quad-chair with 18 towers, and is a 6 minute ride for 1646 feet of vertical rise.
 It added more than 200 acres of additional skiable terrain.

-There were also 56 ski-in ski-out condo residences in the village that were completed and offered for sale.

-Work has restarted on additional village buildings and facilities.
-When complete it will include 6 buildings with 47,000 sq ft of retail and restaurant space.

-There are several restaurants and planned to open for the 2020–2021 season and the village construction progress is expected to continue.

-2020–2021 season

-The resort is scheduled to open for the winter season on December 11.

-The village is finally opening for the 2020 season.
-There will be 5 restaurants: Pizza, Summit Bowls, Tilted Taco, The Alpine Dinner, and an up-scale, causal, Mediterranean/Italian inspired restaurant, The Reserve.

-The 7 Devils Pub and the Canoe Grill will be permanently closed prior to this season opening.

-A new Mountain Bites food truck will also be parked in the village.